 At Notre Dame de Namur University, students can take part in a variety of activities that enrich their education.

 NDNU features a variety of clubs and activities that bring together students with common interests in careers, shared identity, social action, and sports.
-Profession-related clubs include groups interested in accounting, art therapy, business, drama, law, medicine, and political science.
-The campus also offers student groups such as the American Desis (South Asian heritage), the Black Student Union, Gender and Sexuality Awareness, the International Students Association, Latinos Unidos, and the Muslim Students Association.
-Socially engaged clubs include Sisters for Change and Students 4 Sustainability.
-The Argo Spirit Squad and Argomaniacs are clubs that support campus sports teams.
+Profession-related clubs include groups interested in accounting, art therapy, business, pre-medicine, and political science.
+The campus also offers student groups such as the Black Student Union, Gender and Sexuality Awareness (PLUS+ Club), the International Students Association, Latinos Unidos, and the W.A.Y.
+(We Accept You) which encourages interfaith dialogue.
+Socially engaged clubs include Students 4 Sustainability and I Am That Girl.

 NDNU offers multiple opportunities for students to develop and exercise leadership skills.
-Governance experience includes the Associated Students of Notre Dame de Namur University, the official student government.
+Governance experience includes the Associated Students of NDNU, the official student government.
 Juniors and seniors can serve as Resident Advisors (RAs) who function as peer mentors, emergency responders, program and event planners, and community creators in all of the campus’s residential communities.
 Student leaders also serve on the Programming Board, which creates and provides quality programs and events to engage students with the greater NDNU community.
 The Spirituality Team works with the Office of Spirituality to promote the personal and spiritual development of NDNU students.
-The Bonner Leader Program and the Alternative Spring Break help interested NDNU students acquire the skills and knowledge to become effective social activists.
+The Bonner Leader program and the Alternative Spring Break help interested NDNU students acquire the skills and knowledge to become effective social change activists.